 His novel for young people Not Exactly Normal was named a Children’s Book Council Notable Social Studies Book and has been listed on Bank Street College Best Children’s Books of the Year.
 He is frequently invited to appear as guest author at schools which have used Not Exactly Normal in their classrooms.
 He is listed in Contemporary Authors and in Book Letters.

 In winter of 2007, Dr. Brown was part of the Asbury University team that produced the Educational Resources DVD to accompany the film Amazing Grace, a Walden Media production which told the story of the campaign led by William Wilberforce to abolish the slave trade in England.
-In 2013 he was again part of an Asbury University documentary team--this time helping to produce the video C. S. Lewis: Why He Matters Today.
-He wrote the script for The Hound of Heaven: The Story of Francis Thompson released by Emblem Media in 2014.
-He was the writer and researcher for the forthcoming 8-part video Discussing Mere Christianity which features Eric Metaxas as host.
+In 2013 he was again part of an Asbury University documentary team–this time helping to produce the video C. S. Lewis: Why He Matters Today.
+He wrote the script for The Hound of Heaven: The Story of Francis Thompson released by Oxvision Media in 2014.
+In 2015 he was the writer and researcher for the 8-part video Discussing Mere Christianity (Zondervan) which was filmed on location in Oxford and features Eric Metaxas as host.